 With the coming into effect of UNCLOS, much of what was formerly the high seas has now come under the jurisdiction of coastal states.
-For this reason, illegal activities such as piracy in high sea areas close to coastal zones, that would have formerly been regulated by authorities from any state, are now the responsibility of authorities from the single state that has been given sovereign rights over that area due to the expansion of jurisdictional waters.
+For this reason, illegal activities such as piracy in areas close to coastal zones that would formerly be regulated by authorities from any state, are now the responsibility of authorities from the single state that has been given sovereign rights over that area.
 This state of affairs, combined with the fact that some states remain weak in their regulatory powers against crime at sea, has led to an increase in criminal activities, beginning with piracy, but also smuggling, illegal immigration, drug trafficking, and terrorism at sea.
 Making the situation worse, criminals' escape has been made easier as authorities are interrupted in hot pursuit by territorial water and other boundaries between adjacent states, newly created by the increase in ocean area over which coastal states have been given jurisdiction.

-Meanwhile, some progress is being made in the region regarding the piracy problem.
-For example, East Asian countries participating in the Regional Conference on Combating Piracy and Armed Robbery Against Ships in 2000 in Tokyo adopted the Asian Anti-Piracy Challenge 2000, and in November 2004 the Regional Cooperation Agreement on Combating Piracy and Armed Robbery Against Ships in Asia was also adopted, coming into effect in September of 2006.
-In spite of this progress, however, it is estimated that 86.5% of piracy incidents occur within the territorial waters of individual states.
-In light of this, a firm response by individual countries is being called for, but unfortunately many countries still do not have adequate policing capabilities for their areas of jurisdiction.
-Unfortunately, incidents increase as political instability undermines law enforcement capabilities.
-In order for each country to deploy the patrol boats, aircraft, and trained personnel necessary to regulate the ocean areas under its jurisdiction, international cooperation in technical and financial assistance, as called for by UNCLOS, is indispensable, the implementation of which is a matter of some urgency.
+Meanwhile, some progress has been made in the region regarding the piracy problem.
+For example, East Asian countries participating in the Regional Conference on Combating Piracy and Armed Robbery Against Ships in 2000 in Tokyo adopted the Asian Anti-Piracy Challenge 2000 and last November the Regional Cooperation Agreement on Combating Piracy and Armed Robbery Against Ships in Asia was also adopted.
+In spite of this progress, in 2004 half the world's incidents of piracy took place in East Asia, with incidents rising in the Malacca Straits while total world numbers decreased.
+It is estimated that 86.5% of piracy incidents occur within the territorial waters of individual states.
+In light of this, a firm response by individual countries is called for, but unfortunately many countries still do not have adequate policing capabilities for their areas of jurisdiction.
+In order for each country to deploy the patrol boats, aircraft, and trained personnel necessary to regulate the ocean areas under its jurisdiction, international cooperation in technical and financial assistance is indispensable, the implementation of which is a matter of some urgency.